CodeSigma91/a_few_fun_problems/problem2.md

 #### The isPalindrome() function in this solution was written by Danish Raza, found in the article by Abhijit Shankhdhar in the geeksforgeeks.org website (under the following URL: https://www.geeksforgeeks.org/check-number-palindrome-not-without-using-extra-space/).

-I have integrated this function into my code to help solve the problem, but I have added my own comments to ensure that I have reviewed the function to understand the logic behind it before implementing it within the rest of my code (below the function).
+I have integrated this function into my code to help solve the problem, but I have added my own comments to ensure that I have reviewed the function to understand the logic behind it before implementing it within the rest of my code.
 I simply had to solve the problem! :smile:.
 Please scroll down to view the code without the extensive comments.

 	def isPalindrome(n):